houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/working-with-data.md

 The Data points that uses the `null` or `undefined` as value are considered as empty points.
 Empty data points are ignored and not plotted in the Chart.
-When the data is provided by using the points property, By using `emptyPointSettings` property in series, you can customize the empty point.
-Default `mode` of the empty point is `Gap`.
+When the data is provided by using the points property, By using `EmptyPointSettings` property in series, you can customize the empty point.
+Default `Mode` of the empty point is `Gap`.

 {% aspTab template="chart/axis/working-data/empty-points", sourceFiles="empty-points.cs" %}